hellagood9/coderhouse-ecommerce/README.md

 ### Considerations

 - This is a basic final project corresponding to a course of react.
 No optimizations have been taken into account in general
+- Not all existing categories have products.
+These categories appear as examples and you can create more products that belong to these.
+Examples of categories with products:
+* DRINKS > Hot Coffees
+* FOOD > Bakery
+- Use "storage" to keep products in the cart after refreshing or closing the browser tab

 ## License